 Mono Lake Tufa State Natural Reserve

 Ancient… in fact, one of the oldest out there at over a million years old!
 Mono Lake is what you would imagine a body of water would look like on another planet.
 With no outlet, the salts and minerals from the Eastern Sierra streams have made its water 2 ½ times saltier and 80 times more alkaline than the oceans.
 It also has created spectacular “tufa towers,” which are calcium-carbonate spires and knobs formed by interaction of freshwater springs and alkaline lake water.
 While you might imagine a place like this would be inhospitable, think again.
-It’s home to millions and millions of the bizarre and hairy alkali fly.
+It’s home to millions of the bizarre and hairy alkali fly.
 These insects help feed over a MILLION sea birds as they pick them up from the surface and swirl overhead as part of their annual pilgrimage to their southern habitats.

 The beauty and grandeur of Yosemite Valley and the Mariposa Big Tree Grove captivated the world and helped create the first state park.
 This land grant from 1864 sparked what was to become the largest state park system in the United States.
 Come celebrate and help preserve California’s multitude of natural wonders and cultural heritage by visiting one of these three state parks in the High Sierra.